bioc/PhyloProfileData/README.md

   EH2549 | Domain annotations for proteins in the phylogenetic profiles of BUSCO arthr...
 ```

+Each data set contains three files (objects) corresponding for the phylogenetic
+profiles, the FASTA sequences and the protein domain annotations.
+A particular
-A particular data object can be retrieve using its ID, for example
+data object can be retrieve using its ID, for example:

 ```r
 # Retrieve FASTA sequences for proteins in the phylogenetic profiles of the